Gamification in recruiting

 In definition, gamification is essentially the application of game technology – game theory, mechanics and gaming design – in non-game contexts.
 While companies initially used gamification solely as a marketing tactic to engage their consumers, it has disrupted workplace selection in the last decade, now serving as a viable alternative to traditional assessments and being used to attract, select, on-board and develop employees.

-How Long Has Gamification Been Around?
+How Long Has Gamified Hiring Been Around?

 While the media coverage of gamification in recruitment has increased over recent years, the process is not new.
 As a matter of fact, one of the earliest attempts to gamify recruitment was made in 1999 by the US Army.
 The US military came up with an ingenious idea to uncover the most talented prospects for hiring.